rohansatapathy/textdb/README.md

 Searching for a key has a time complexity of $O(n)$ because the keys are stored in an unordered list.

-Removing items from the array has an amortized time complexity of $O(n)$, because searching for the item is $O(n)$ and because removing an item requires shifting all subsequent elements back to ensure the array remains contiguous.
+Removing items from the array has a time complexity of $O(n)$ because searching for the item is $O(n)$ and because removing an item requires shifting all subsequent elements back to ensure the array remains contiguous.
 If the new size of the array is less than or equal to 1/4 its capacity, then it will be reallocated to half its original capacity.

 ## FAQ